thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 A client sends the request for information and a server need to be able to read requests that are formatted in a predictable way.
 In the Querystring Parsing exercise, you learned to look at a string and turn it into data.
 Servers use a similar methodology to parse incoming text-based HTTP Requests.
 A client can send a request to an HTTP server and get a response which in most cases is a web page, css file, javascript file, image, etc.

+Client and Server Have Separate Concerns

+In RESTful services the server does not care about user interface, it is only concerned with raw data.
+A truly RESTful service will never encode information about __how__ to display something, it will only tell you what something is.

+Requests are Stateless

+Any client (web browser, curl, Postman ...) can make the same request and recieve an identical response from the server.
+There can never be context outside of the request itself.
+This means RESTful servers don't deal with cookies, sessions, or anything that is not a part of the HTTP request being served.

 ## What does an HTTP request look like?

 This is what an HTTP request looks like.